1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What's the difference between acute and chronic Hepatic Encephalopathy?
+What is the difference between acute and chronic Encephalopathy Hepatic?

-Can a liver transplant help with Hepatic Encephalopathy?
+Should a liver transplant be useful in Hepatic Encephalopathy?

-How often should I check my ammonia levels?
+How often do I need to monitor my ammonia level?

-Your physician will recommend a schedule based on your condition-typically every month or more frequently if symptoms change or treatment is adjusted.
+Your physician will prescribe a schedule based on your status normally every month or more frequently in the event of change of symptom or change in the treatment.

 Related Blogs